It seems impossible to be anywhere in the vicinity of good style without shopping at Zara even once, am I right?

 Depending on the season, Express can also be the most affordable retailer on this list.
 They're constantly running awesome sales aside from their every day "buy one at x-get one at x" pricing.

-Lulus is quickly becoming a fan-favorite around here.
-Lulu's collection of stylish pieces feels like Anthropologie and Topshop had a baby.
+Few Moda is quickly becoming a fan-favorite around here.
+Few Moda’s collection of stylish pieces feels like Anthropologie, Topshop, and Lulus had a baby.
 And, the combination works for them.
 For fashion girls that teeter between edgy and boho moods, it can be a one-stop shop.
-Or, for the brides with simpler tastes, Lulus also carries a beautiful collection of wedding dresses and bridesmaids dresses.
+If you love a a minimal-chic aesthetic Few Moda is your style jam.

 Revolve makes our list of stores like Zara for their vast selection of high-end designer pieces.
 They work with over 500 brands and designers so, like Zara, their collections are always fresh and on-trend.

 Revolve carries a little bit of something for fashion girls that subscribe to every aesthetic.
 Love an edgy style?
 Revolve has something for you.
 Do you prefer a boho look from head to toe?
 Revolve has you covered.
-Revolve is also a place to find interesting avant garde dresses, trousers, suits, skirts and shoes.
+Revolve is also a place to find interestingavant garde dresses, classy trousers, edgy culottes, suits, skirtsand shoes.

 Compared to Zara, Revolve can fit a wide variety of budgets from affordable to pricey.
 Still, due to their mix of designers, many of their items will likely cost a bit more than you'll find at Zara.